omahs/jelly-verse-contracts/docs/ChestUml.md

     Note over A: Has Extended Freeze Period for the Chest<br/> (and voting power)

 ```
-4. Add JLY to Chest (frozen or unfrozen)
+4. Add JLY to Chest (frozen or open)

 Reference:
 `They can, at any point in time, increase the amount of staked JLY`